Pokemon VGC for Dummies: Type Match-ups

 - Fairy-type Pokemon are not affected by Dragon attacks

-It is important to take note of all these technicalities to gain an advantage against your opponent.
+It is important to take note of all these technicalities of Pokemon weakness and resistance to gain an advantage against your opponent.
 It is imperative that you have a variety of Pokemon types in your team that complete the match-up type triangle that can make a huge difference in the success of your team.
 I hope this Pokemon VGC for Dummies: Type Match-Ups was able to help you on your road to being the best there is.
 Best of luck, Trainers!